GSA/ficam-management/_governance/01_esc.md

 ---
 layout: default
-navtitle: Executive Steering Committee
+navtitle: Governance Body
-title: Executive Steering Committee
+title: Governance Body
 collection: governance
-permalink: governance/esc/
+permalink: governance/govbody/
 ---

-The Identity, Credential, and Access Management (ICAM) Executive Steering Committee (ESC) governs your ICAM projects and workstreams and aligns ICAM services and management with your agency's mission.
-The agency's executive leadership will charter the ESC.
+An Identity, Credential, and Access Management (ICAM) governance body (for example, an Executive Steering Committee) oversees your ICAM projects and workstreams and aligns ICAM services and management with your agency's mission.
+The agency's executive leadership will charter the governance body.

-An ICAM ESC can include the following personnel:
+An ICAM governance body can include the following personnel:

 - Chief Information Officer (CIO)
 - Chief Financial Officer (CFO)